LordRusk/gocaudices/readme.md

 ## (Non)-Features

-+ Gocaudices automatically trims raw bytes from the end of block outputs on a block by block basis. this keeps the bar looking nice.
++ Gocaudices automatically trims raw bytes from the end of block outputs on a block by block basis.
+This keeps the bar looking nice.

 ## FQA -- Frequently Questioned Answers